 - 1. Give a reminder of the school value (with take up time) take the initiative to keep it at this stage if possible.
 This will be the end point for the majority of cases - 2.
-Give a reminder about what behaviour you would like to see (privately if possible) and outline any consequence if appropriate to the child - 3.
+Give a warning (with take up time) privately if possible and outline the consequence if appropriate to the child - 3.
 Last chance (with take up time- lots) done in private: - a.
 "I have noticed that you..." describe the behaviour - b.
 "I wonder if you are feeling..." name the emotion to tame the emotion (Dan Siegel) - c.
 "Do you remember when you... and were showing our value of ..." describe good behaviour previously seen in this child - d.
 "This is how I want you to now behave..." - e.
 "Thank you for listening." walk away, don't look back and don't respond to any secondary behaviours - 4.
-Triage the appropriate level of R&R e.g. with SLT or 2 minutes alongside another adult in the playground and what the restoration should be e.g. completing work at break time / completing work at home / making an apology card or giving a verbal apology / high 5 / fist pump etc.
+Triage the appropriate level of R&R e.g. with SLT or 2 minutes alongside another adult in the playground - and what the restoration should be e.g. completing work at break time / completing work at home / making an apology card or giving a verbal apology